TrellixVulnTeam/swahilipython_SCMU/Doc/library/winreg.rst

 .. method:: PyHKEY.Detach()

-   Detaches the Windows handle from the handle object.
+   Detaches the Windows handle kutoka the handle object.

    The result is an integer that holds the value of the handle before it is detached.
 If the handle is already detached or closed, this will return